DasithEdirisinghe/weaviate_doc/README.md

     - Provides a service that can do model inference.
     - Implements an API that is in contract with A (not with Weaviate itself).

-### Creating a custome module
+### Creating a custom module

-- Additionaly weaviate allows developers to create custome modules.
+- Additionaly weaviate allows developers to create custom modules.
-- If the developer comfortable with golang and vector seach engines and with the design of the module, he can start on creating the module.
+- If the developer comfortable with golang, vector seach engines and with the design of the module, he can start on creating the module.
-- In order to design a proper module schema developer should have an idea about the inference model that he use and accordingly have to add additional arguments to the module design.
+- In order to design a proper module schema, developer should have an idea about the inference model that he would use and accordingly have to add additional arguments to the module design.

-- Example Design related to Token classification module
+- Example design related to Token classification module

 ```javascript
 {